 This course will introduce the candidate to the functioning of the broad range of non-clinical and allied support services and infrastructure underpinning the day-to-day work of the hospital.
 Candidates will be required to spend time in major service areas to better understand how their functions impinge on patient care.
 Focus will be on the management, administration and organisation of these service units along with the impact of coordination and integration with clinical services.
 As far as possible the learning activities will be based in the candidate's own workplace.

-- demonstrate the ability to liaise with managerial and service staff of various departments within their own hospital and to arrange and carry out a visiting role within at least 11 different departments.
-The on-site NSW Health mentor at each location will facilitate this, but the organization of all activities will be primarily a task undertaken by the candidate.
+1. Demonstrate the ability to liaise with managerial and service staff of various departments within their own hospital and to arrange and carry out a visiting role within at least 11 different departments.
+The on-site NSW Health mentor at each location will facilitate this, but the organisation of all activities will be primarily a task undertaken by the candidate.

-- demonstrate their organization and self-management skills with the maintenance of a work log and calendar, recording their activities throughout the semester.
+2. Demonstrate their organisation and self-management skills with the maintenance of a work log and calendar, recording their activities throughout the semester.

 A calendar will be kept by candidates, a reflective journal will be maintained via Blackboard or Wikispace and a short report (500 words) will be written by the candidate on each area.
 Suggested templates for a structured report will be available as a resource.
 Candidates will meet with their Academic Supervisor every two weeks.

 Candidates will be enrolled in a Blackboard group discussion page to encourage candidate contact, understanding of differences between different hospital settings and maintenance and enrichment of newly established networks.
 There will be open online contact with the University Course Coordinator and the Academic Supervisor will feedback to the Co-ordinator at least once a fortnight.

 Service Areas to be studied by the candidate are as follows (mandatory areas to be selected by Advisory Board):

 Engineering/ Utility services: including temperature, air-conditioning, gases, water, and electricity, back-up power.

 Pharmacy and drug safety